-The number of Service Principal Names (SPNs) that are created and managed by the Cloudera Manager server for a CDH cluster can be significant, and it is important to realize the impact on cluster uptime and overall operations when keytabs must be managed manually.
+The number of Service Principal Names (SPNs) that are created and managed by the Cloudera Manager server for a CDH cluster can be significant, so it is important to realize the potential impact on cluster uptime and overall operations if you choose to manage keytabs manually instead.
 The Cloudera Manager server manages the creation of service keytabs on the proper hosts based on the current configuration of the database.
 Manual keytab management can be error prone and introduce delays when deploying or moving services within the cluster, especially under time-sensitive conditions.

-Cloudera Manager creates SPNs within a KDC that it can access with the kadmin command and reach based on configuration of the /etc/krb5.conf on all systems participating in the cluster.
-SPNs must be created in the form of service-name/host.fqdn.name@EXAMPLE.COM where service name is the relevant CDH service name such as hue or hbase or hdfs.
+Cloudera Manager creates SPNs within a KDC that it can access with the kadmin command based on configuration of the /etc/krb5.conf file on the Cloudera Manager host.
+SPNs are created with the format service-name/host.fqdn.name@EXAMPLE.COM where service-name is the relevant CDH service name such as hue or hbase or hdfs.

-If your site already has a working KDC and keytabs for any of the principals that Cloudera Manager creates, as described in the following sections, the Cloudera Manager Server will randomize the key stored in the keytab file and consequently cause your existing host keytabs to become invalid.
+If your site already has a working KDC, and any existing principals share the same name as any of the principals that Cloudera Manager creates, the Cloudera Manager Server generates a new randomized key for those principals, and consequently causes existing keytabs to become invalid.

-This is why Cloudera recommends you prevent your existing host keytabs from becoming invalid is by using a dedicated local MIT Kerberos KDC and default realm for the Hadoop cluster and create all Hadoop hdfs, mapred, oozie, HTTP, hue, and host service principals in that realm.
-You can also set up a one-way cross-realm trust from the cluster-dedicated KDC and realm to your existing central MIT Kerberos KDC, or to an existing Active Directory realm.
-Using this method, there is no need to create service principals in the central MIT Kerberos KDC or in Active Directory, but principals (users) in the central MIT KDC or in Active Directory can be authenticated to Hadoop.
+This is why Cloudera recommends using a dedicated local MIT Kerberos KDC and realm for the Hadoop cluster.
+You can set up a one-way cross-realm trust from the cluster-dedicated KDC and realm to your existing central MIT Kerberos KDC, or to an existing Active Directory realm.
+Using this method, there is no need to create Hadoop service principals in the central MIT Kerberos KDC or in Active Directory, but principals (users) in the central MIT KDC or in Active Directory can be authenticated to Hadoop.
 The steps to implement this approach are as follows: